Camera alerts are notifications you receive on your phone or tablet when your Google Nest camera or doorbell detects important activity.

 Some email providers automatically downsize images in order to save data.
-This means you might see a low-resolution or blurry version of the snapshot, even when Nest sends you a high-resolution version.
+This means you might get a low-resolution or blurry version of the snapshot, even when Nest sends you a high-resolution version.
 Check with your email provider to learn how to download an image from your email.

-If you don’t receive app notifications or emails after they’ve been turned on, try to Troubleshoot notifications and emails from Nest.
+If you don’t receive app notifications or emails after they’ve been turned on, try to troubleshoot notifications and emails from Nest.